 Derived boundary conditions can also be used to place restrictions on the approximating functions admitted, and improvement sometimes results [26, 148].
-Usually, however, several sets of approximating functions are admissible and it is not possible to choose one as the "best."
-Heywood and Molfatt [41] even suggest as a qualitative criterion that the approximate and the relatively insensitive to different but reathe courses of the approximating functions,
+Usually, however, several sets of approximating functions are admissible and it is not possible to choose one as the 'best.''
+Heywood and Molfatt [41] even suggest as a qualitative criterion that the approximate and a contractively insensitive to different but teais choices of the approximating functions,

-Memody have been devised for constructing approximating functions especially for eigenvalue problems involving high-order ordinary differential equations of the but that arise in the theory of convective instability 1.1.
-43, 441.
-The approximating functions are just engenfunctions of one or another lower-order, simpler yet related eigenvalue problem on the same domain, Polynomials are popular approximating functions; they live even been used in cylindrical and spherical domains [45] where proper regard must be taken of possible singulatities.
-Falk [46] uses Heimite polynomials, which are orthogonal on a semi-infinite domain.
-Other outhors [39, 47] emphasize that numerical difficulties (for large N) can be avoided in the Galerkin method if the approximating functions are orthonormalized.
+Methods have been devised for constructing approximating functions especially for eigenvalue problems involving high-order ordinary differential equations of the on that arise in the theory of convective instability [11] 13, 11].
+The approximating functions are just cigenfunctions of one or another lower-order, simpler yet related eigenvalue problem on the same domain.
+Polynomials are popular approximating functions; they have even been used in cylindrical and spherical domains [45] where proper regard must be taken of possible singularities.
+Falk [46] uses Hermite polynomials, which are orthogonal on a semi-infinite domain.
+Other authors [39, 47] emphasize that numerical difficulties (for large N) can be avoided in the Galerkin method if the approximating functions are orthonormalized.

-Selecting approximating functions remains somewhat dependent on the user's intuition and experience, and this is often regarded as a major disadvantage of MWR. i learly, the question of methods for arriving at optimal choices of approximating functions warrants thorough avestigation.
-Leads may exist in the local solutions - and regional expansions used in perturbation methods [47a].
+Selecting approximating functions remains somewhat dependent on the user's intuition and experience, and this is often regarded as a major disadvantage of MWR. i tearly, the question of methods for arriving at optimal choices of approximating functions warrants thorough investigation.
+Leads may exist in the local solutions and regional expansions used in perturbation metheds [47a].